gohugoio/hugo/content/getting-started/directory-structure.md

 ## New Site Scaffolding

-Running `hugo new site` from the command line will create a directory structure with the following elements:
+Running the `hugo new site` generator from the command line will create a directory structure with the following elements:

 ```bash
 .